-The Bishop has enjoyed her first years in the Diocese.
 In her report to the Diocesan Synod on February 29th 2020 (the day before the second anniversary of her consecration) Bishop Anne said - The United Diocese of Aberdeen and Orkney is both a delight and a challenge to lead.
 In the second year of my episcopate I have been able to deepen relationships with clergy and laity across the diocese, and come to know how encouraging it is to serve with you.
 Travelling from place to place across the diocese, the variety of contexts is striking.
 Communities and their settings vary greatly, as do the challenges that they bring.
 The most significant internal challenge that we face is a deficit of clergy and lay leaders, particularly those who are trained and confident in leading worship.
 Nevertheless, in many small churches the faithfulness of church members in preparing for and facilitating Sunday or mid-week worship is admirable.
 In my first year as bishop, I instituted a good number of clergy into new Charges.
 It has been encouraging to see new life emerging.

 Photo courtesy of the Diocesan Archive

 The Chronological Story of the 21st Century

 Until a period of time has passed it is difficult to know which events in history are important and which are merely interesting (or even were just so regarded at the time).
 It is thus too early to know what the far-reaching effects of some of the happenings chronicled here will be.